 The other kind of tenancy is called a tenancy-at-will, which means that the lease agreement lasts for as long as both parties want to do business with each other.
 Sometimes there is no written agreement at all in a tenancy-at-will, but often the tenant is asked to sign a form that says “Rental Agreement” or “Tenancy-at-Will” at the top.
 This form should include the amount of the monthly rent and basic rules.

 A tenancy-at-will does not last for any set amount of time and does not end on a certain date, the way a lease does.
-In a tenancy-at-will the tenant pays the agreed-upon rent each month, for an indefinite period of time.
+In a tenancy-at-will the tenant pays the agreed-upon rent each month for an indefinite period of time.
 Either the landlord or the tenant can decide to end the tenancy by giving the other party notice, either 30 days or one month before the due date of the next rent payment, whichever is longer.
-In this type of agreement, the rent can change according to the same terms (either 30 days or one month before the due date of the next rent payment, whichever is longer).
+In this type of agreement, the rent can change with notice according to the same terms (either 30 days or one month before the due date of the next rent payment, whichever is longer).

 Obligations of the Landlord and of the Tenant